Programmerino/IPFSPinGC/README.md

 ## Installation

-If you have Nix installed, you can use `nix profile add github:Programmerino/IPFSPinGC` or `nix run github:Programmerino/IPFSPinGC` to try it without installation.
+If you have Nix installed, you can use `nix profile install github:Programmerino/IPFSPinGC` or `nix run github:Programmerino/IPFSPinGC` to try it without installation.
 Otherwise, you can try one of the GitHub releases or building it from source without Nix

 ## Usage